Cold weather response tips for EMS

 Even though winter seems like it been here for months, we still have quite awhile to go before spring.
 While cold and snow may be great for holiday festivities, they make emergency response more complex and potentially dangerous.
 I have lived in the frozen tundra of Wisconsin for most of my life.
 These are a few of my cold weather response tips.

 Always have cold weather gear with you in the ambulance.
-I like to keep a small duffel bag that includes windproof/water resistant pants, a thermal liner for my uniform coat, and a sweatshirt.
+I like to keep a small duffel bag that includes windproof/water resistant pants, a thermal liner for my uniform coat and a sweatshirt.
 I keep a fleece hat and heavy fleece gloves on my person at all times.

-2. Reduce your speed and increase your following distance when driving any emergency vehicle on snow- and ice-covered roads.
+Reduce your speed and increase your following distance when driving any emergency vehicle on snow- and ice-covered roads.
 Decelerate by removing your foot from the accelerator and then gently braking.